greenty5/ict2022_fluidDynamics/readMe.md

 ### Course contents
+#### Section 0: Introduction
+- About this lecture
+- Goal of this lecture
 #### Session 1: Quick introduction to Python (jupyterLab)
 - How to program by using Python (jupyterLab)
+- Mathmatical expressions on jupyterLab
 - Variables / Arrays / Libraries / Assigning array variables
 - How to visualize results of fluid flow calculations
 #### Session 2: Basis of fluid dynamics
+- Basis of fluid flow (Bernolli's theorem)
 - Governing equations of fluid flow
 #### Session 3: Fundamentals of discretization of partial differential equations
 - Explicit scheme / Implicit scheme / semi-implicit scheme